petk/php-build-system/docs/cmake/variables/SAPI_FPM.md

 Values: `ON|OFF`

 Enable the FastCGI Process Manager (FPM) SAPI module.

+> [!NOTE]
-This option is not available when the target system is Windows.
+> PHP FPM is not available when the target system is Windows.

 **Additional variables:**